EBISPOT/gwas-blog/content/blog/gwas-ui-production-release-2023.md

 # New GWAS web search interface

-We are excited to announce the release of a new version of the GWAS Catalog web search interface.
+We are excited to announce the full production release of the new GWAS Catalog web search interface.

-This is a guide to the main differences you will see.

 The biggest change we have made is to increase the loading speed of pages, to account for recent increases in data volume and ensure we are robust for future growth.
 Check out a high-level query like “cancer” for maximum effect!

 <article-image src="gwas-ui-production-release-2023/SlideA.jpg" alt="gwas-catalog"></article-image>

-We’ve also changed the layout of the data pages, with tabs for the different data facets (i.e. associations, studies, visualisations), so you don’t need to scroll to find your data of interest:
+We’ve also main some small changes to the layout of the data pages, with tabs for the different data facets (i.e. associations, studies, visualisations), so you don’t need to scroll to find your data of interest:

 <article-image src="gwas-ui-production-release-2023/SlideB.jpg" alt="gwas-catalog"></article-image>

-Studies with full genomewide summary statistics available for download now have their own tab, making it easier to see when summary statistics are available:
+Interested to find studies with full genomewide summary statistics available for download?
+They now have their own tab, making it easier to see when summary statistics are available:

 <article-image src="gwas-ui-production-release-2023/SlideC.jpg" alt="gwas-catalog"></article-image>

 Interested to find the study with the biggest sample size for your trait of interest?
-Just use the sort option on the sample number columnn:
+Just use the sort option on the Discovery sample number columnn, which now sorts by the total number of samples in the Discovery stage, irrespective of ancestry groups:

 <article-image src="gwas-ui-production-release-2023/SlideD.png" alt="gwas-catalog"></article-image>